-Currently, four states (Nevada, South Dakota, Washington, and Wyoming) do not have a corporate income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
-Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.
+Currently, six states—Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming—do not have a corporate income tax.
+However, four of those states—Nevada, Ohio, Texas, and Washington—do have some form of gross receipts tax on corporations.
+Moreover, five of those states—Nevada, South Dakota, Texas, Washington, and Wyoming—as well as Alaska, Florida, and Tennessee currently have no personal income tax.
+Individuals in New Hampshire are only taxed on interest and dividend income.

 Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a "franchise tax" or "privilege tax."
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+This tax is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 For traditional corporations (C corporations), the corporate excise tax generally is the sum of two amounts: